Automatically Connecting Stub Networks to Unmanaged Infrastructure

 server, and a DHCPv6 prefix delegation server, for example.

-Off-Stub-Network-Routable (OSNR) Prefix: a prefix advertised on the
+Off-Stub-Network-Routable (OSNR) Prefix: an IPv6 prefix advertised

-the stub network.
+not on the stub network.

 Stub Network: A network link that is connected by one or more stub